Suicide prevention and intervention in India

 Suicide prevention and intervention efforts in India are in the nascent stage.
 According to the World Health Organization (WHO), suicide in India is a serious public health issue but it can be prevented with timely interventions that are based on evidence.
 Suicide prevention is also one of the United Nations Sustainable Development Goals (SDG3.4.2) wherein they have asked member countries to work towards reduce global suicide rates by one third by 2030.
 Notable steps taken by the Government of India include the decriminalization of suicide in the Mental HealthCare Act of 2017 and launching of India's first mental health toll free helpline KIRAN.
 Many experts have emphasised the urgent need for a national strategy for suicide prevention to be implemented that is multi-sectoral in nature.

-Psychiatrist Dr Satyakant Trivedi from Bhopal, Madhya Pradesh had launched a social media campaign demanding a national policy on suicide prevention.

-However, India is yet to formulate its national strategy.
-Many organizations, including mental health NGOs, work towards suicide prevention in India by running crisis helplines and raising awareness.
-A recent study in Lancet shows that a lot more needs to done for India to meet UN's goal of suicide rate reduction.
-Reducing stigma and increasing awareness and commitment to suicide prevention including allocating resources is the need of the hour.
+Fortunately, India released its first national suicide prevention strategy in November 2022.
+According to a journal article authored by Dr. Vikas Arya (The University of Melbourne), "the national strategy outlines various objectives, key stakeholders, and timeframes by which the objectives should ideally be achieved.
+The Ministry of Health and Welfare has been recognized as the key organization in ensuring the adoption of the plan at the national level, while various other ministries (e.g., the Ministry of Education, the Ministry of Social Justice and Empowerment, and the Ministry of Agriculture) and stakeholders (e.g., state and local governments, NGOs, community-level health workers, academics, and the media) are identified as key actors.
+It is hoped that all these various ministries and stakeholders will come together to implement the plan successfully at the national, state, and local levels.
+The strategy draws on the World Health Organization's (WHO) model of a multisectoral approach to suicide prevention with the goal of reducing suicide mortality by 10 % in India by 2030".
+He also suggests that "while the first national suicide prevention strategy of India highlights the importance of both public health and health care strategies, given the lack of resources in the health care system of India, public health strategies for suicide prevention should be prioritized including restriction of lethal means (e.g., ban on lethal pesticides), gatekeeper training and awareness programs in various different settings (e.g., schools), responsible reporting of suicide among different media platforms, and improving the quality of suicide surveillance data".